-Earn a free age-appropriate book this summer when you read eight (choose your favorite prize book from a predetermined list).
+Kids in grades 1-6 can earn a free age-appropriate book this summer when they read eight (choose your favorite prize book from a predetermined list).
 Download a reading journal to get started!
-Your child can get even more prizes by joining B&N Kids Club.

-Read any 4 books from BAM’s summer adventure reading section in-store or online, record the title and author in BAM’s summer reading notebook, then redeem your completed log at your local Books-a-Million store for your reading reward — a free pencil case with pencils.
+Read any 4 books from BAM’s summer adventure reading section in-store or online.
+Record the title and author in BAM’s summer reading notebook.
+Then redeem your completed log at your local Books-a-Million store for your reading reward — a free Diary of a Wimpy Kid drawstring backpack.

 Braum’s Book Buddy Program – Free ice cream

 Children in grades 1-5 can earn an ice cream treat for every six books they read.
-The program provides reading logs with fun stickers for tracking progress, as well as coupons for two free cones, two free sundaes, and two free frozen yogurts.
+The program provides reading logs with fun stickers for tracking progress.
+Kit includes coupons for two free cones, two free sundaes, and two free frozen yogurts.
 The prizes are to be earned during the school year, but the coupons are good through June 30.
-Enrollment for the 2018-19 school year will open August 1.
+Enrollment for the 2019-20 school year will open August 1.
 For more information, follow this link or write: Braum’s Book Buddy Reading Program/ PO Box 25429/ OKC, OK 73125.